paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 ## 9. What is serialization?

 Remember how we talked about files and JSON?
-Today, we'll explore a superpower called **serialization** that lets you pack your data for exciting adventures beyond your Python program!
+Now, we'll explore a superpower called **serialization** that lets you pack your data for exciting adventures beyond your Python program!
 Imagine it as a magic shrink ray that turns your complex data into a tiny, portable package ready to travel anywhere.

 **1. Why Serialize?
 The Power of Portability:**